Jerrica1/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 <br/> HTTPS is setup so that if someone intercepts the traffic, it cannot be read.

-<br/> Mointoring can be used to check if somthing is broken or slow.
+<br/> Monitoring can be used to check if somthing is broken or slow.

 <br/> The monitoring setup is composed of a client collecting and sending data and sending it to the monitoring system.